 Copyright © Nucleus Medical Media, Inc.

 Tinea nigra is caused by a fungus.
-The type of fungus that causes this infection is most often found in rotting wood, soil, compost, or sewage.
-The fungus may enter your body through a break in your skin.
+The fungus is found in rotting wood, soil, compost, or sewage.
+The fungus may enter the body through a break in the skin.

 - South Africa